Download Director Elections Map

 The panel will assess each candidate who participates in the CAP process against the skills and attributes sought by the CBH Board in its Directors.
 The process requires candidates to complete a self-assessment, submit a resume and attend an interview with the CAP.

-The CAP is a three-person, majority independent panel, comprising of the CBH Board Chair and two panel members external to CBH.
+The CAP is a three-person, majority independent panel, comprising one CBH Member Director and two members external to CBH.
 The external members are respected in the field of governance, have an understanding of CBH and the agricultural industry and are appropriately qualified to assess prospective candidates for the CBH Board.

 Download the CBH Candidate Assessment Panel Booklet